-Fellows teach, but not in the traditional sense; rather than controlling a classroom and multiple classes of students, Urban Prep Fellows focus on the total academic achievement of just twenty-five students.
+Fellows teach, but not in the traditional sense; rather than controlling a classroom and multiple classes of students, Urban Prep Fellows focus on the progress and achievement of just twenty-five students.

 These groups of twenty-five students are named "Prides" after Urban Prep's mascot, the Lion.
 The Fellows' primary goal is to build bonds with their Pride members that create opportunities for intellectual, social, and personal growth.
 We believe that these relationships are essential in meeting each student's individual needs for academic and social-emotional development.

 The program’s innovative instructional approach has Fellows leading six ‘Tutorials’ – small 45-minute lessons with approximately four students – each day.
 This unique approach helps to radically improve the amount of personal attention that students receive, which in turn rapidly increases student engagement and success in school.

 Pride Tutorials deliver a unique humanities-based life skills curriculum designed around Urban Prep’s Eight Core Values.
 The course explores themes relevant to young urban men, such as violence, poverty, and manhood, as well as social, organizational, and study skills.
 Fellows collaborate with one-another and veteran Urban Prep teachers to build lesson plans which tie social issues with the development of foundational academic skills in reading, writing, and public speaking.

 Fellows build deep relationships with students by supplementing their tutorials with after school tutoring, chatting in the hallways and lunchroom, and individual conferences about everything from music and movies to behavior and grades.
 Fellows also work to weave a network of support for the student through conversations with parents, coaches, other mentors, and teachers who can utilize their own relationships with students to promote their maturation and academic performance.

 In return for their work, Urban Prep Fellows are provided with: